beluci-dev/beluci-dev/README.md

 # Hi there, I'm Beluci! 👋

 I'm a developer with a degree in Systems Analysis and Development and over 8 years of experience.
-I focus on game development, server security, and API design, specializing in multiplayer mods and anti-cheat systems.
+I focus on game development, server security, and API design, specializing in multiplayer games and anti-cheat systems.

 ---